vbotka/ansible-runner/docs/source/issues-example-219.rst

        self.env['ANSIBLE_STDOUT_CALLBACK'] = 'awx_display'

-To test it, set the enironment variables of the project *test_02*
+To test it, set the environment variables of the project *test_02*

 .. code-block:: sh
    :emphasize-lines: 1